sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 python monai/create_msd_data.py -pd ~/duke/projects/ivadomed/contrast-agnostic-seg/data_processed_sg_2023-08-08_NO_CROP\data_processed_clean> -po ~/datasets/contrast-agnostic/ --contrast all --label-type soft --seed 42
 ```

+The dataset split containing the training, validation, and test subjects can be found in the `monai/data_split_all_soft_seed15.yaml` file.

 > **Note**
 > The output of the above command is just `.json` file pointing to the image-label pairs in the original BIDS dataset.
 It _does not_ copy the existing data to the output folder.